danwing/referee/draft-wing-settle-referee.md

 a virtualized CPE).
 The Referee runs HTTPS and serves files containing public key fingerprints indexed by each server's local domain name.

-The Referee on a local network is named "referee.internal", but that can be changed with autodiscovery (see {{discovery}}).

 Clients authenticate to the Referee and use HTTP GET to fetch the named public key fingerprint from the Referee server.
 For example to